-The District has four active wells and two wells in reserve, and is planning to develop two additional wells to better meet the demands of our customers.
-The new wells will be the first wells equipped with Aquifer Storage and Recovery (ASR) technology that allows excess surface water in wet years to be injected into the ground and stored, and later extracted in dry periods to meet the water supply needs of CHWD's customers.
+The District has four active wells, two wells in reserve, and is developing two additional wells to better meet the demands of our customers.
+The new wells will be the first CHWD wells equipped with Aquifer Storage and Recovery (ASR) technology that allows excess surface water in wet periods to be injected into the ground and stored, then later extracted in dry periods to meet the water supply needs of CHWD's customers.

-Through our commitment to advocate on your behalf with regional, State, and Federal interests, CHWD has secured \$3.1 million in Federal and State grant funding for its groundwater expansion program.
+Through our commitment to advocate on your behalf with regional, State, and Federal interests, CHWD secured \$6.6 million in Federal and State grant funding for its groundwater expansion program.
 These high-capacity groundwater wells will be capable of delivering more than 1,000 gallons of drinking water per minute each.

 There are very few opportunities for non-ratepayer funding, and CHWD continues to be aggressive in identifying and applying for grants and other non-ratepayer funding opportunities.

 The District became fully metered in December 2006 and began metered billing in January 2008 as a result of Federal and State regulations.
-CHWD's first generation of meters will soon approach the end of their lifespan.
+CHWD's first generation of meters are approaching the end of their lifespan.